MargniGIT/Pixel-Knight-Adventure/README.md

 ## Credits

-Created by [Your Name] as a simple demonstration of 2D game development with JavaScript and Canvas.
+Created by MargniGIT as a simple demonstration of 2D game development with JavaScript and Canvas.